 We ask that you not claim a food allergy if you just have a sensitivity (IgG Cyrex Labs type testing) to a food or just don't like a certain food or ingredient.
 Serious and life threatening food allergies to an item that we have in our kitchens will mean that we have to completely shut down and clean a kitchen line in order to safely serve that guest.
 This means that no other food can come or go from that kitchen until the allergy meal is delivered to the customer.
 This extreme steps puts us in a shut down mode and delays all orders from that kitchen line.
 Therefore, we don't like being told someone is "allergic" to something when they really just "don't like it” or just have a minor sensitvity because that does not warrant this type of extreme measure.
 We know what is in our food and we can tell if someone is not being honest with us by the way they answer our questions!

 We are very conscious of your wants and needs and want to accommodate you.
-However, claiming an allergy when it is just a minor sensitivity or preference is what makes it very difficult for those with Celiac Disease and life threatening food allergies to NOT be taken seriously when dining elsewhere.
+However, claiming an allergy when it is just a minor sensitivity or preference is what makes it very difficult for those with Celiac Disease and life threatening food allergies to eat out safely and causes us NOT be taken seriously when dining out.
 When you dine at One Dish Cuisine Cafe, Deli and Bakery it is not like going to any other restaurant!